Residency Program in Comparative Ophthalmology

 - Regular participation in clinical activities of the Ophthalmology Service including evening and weekend emergency duty.
-Residents must be able to arrive at the hospital within 15 minutes of an emergency call.
+Residents must be able to arrive at the hospital within 15 minutes of an emergency call; therefore, residents must plan to live within 15 miles of the hospital.
 Ophthalmology residents are not obligated to rotate through the general veterinary medical after-hours emergency service.

 - Surgical Training - Each resident must successfully complete a rigorous reading, simulator, and ex-vivo (cadaver eye) surgical training program.
-All intraocular and extraocular surgery on patients is done under direct supervision of ACVO Diplomates until the resident has demonstrated sufficient skills to justify her or his operating independently.
+All intraocular and extraocular surgery on patients is done under direct supervision of senior staff until the resident has demonstrated sufficient skills to justify her or his operating independently.

-- Ophthalmic Pathology - Residents are required to develop sufficient skills in and knowledge of ocular pathology to enable them to interpret gross and histopathologic changes in diseased ocular tissue.
+- Ophthalmic Pathology - Under the direct supervision and mentoring of an ocular pathologist, residents are required to develop sufficient skills in and knowledge of ocular pathology to enable them to interpret gross and histopathologic changes in diseased ocular tissue.

 - The UCD Mouse Biology Program is a major participant in the International Mouse Phenotyping Consortium.
-The UCD Veterinary Ophthalmology Service provides ophthalmic screening of mice for this program, which constitutes a major responsibility for the first-year resident.
+The UCD Veterinary Ophthalmology Service provides ophthalmic screening of mice for this program, which forms a major responsibility of the first-year resident.

 - Teaching - Considerable responsibility for teaching students in clinics and participation in teaching laboratories for UCD veterinary student courses is required.
 The resident may also be asked to provide some lectures in ophthalmology courses for UCD veterinary medical students, at local associations, or to veterinary student clubs.